Eccodyne/Plant-Watering-System/README.md

 - 2x mini water pumps (3v)
 - 2x 3v relay power switches
 - Sufficient number of jumper wires
-- 7x M2.5 screws to attach the ESP32 baord the the DS3231 real time clock to the housing
+- 9x M2.5 screws to attach the ESP32 baord, the relays and the DS3231 RTC mdoule to the housing
 - 10x M3 screws to attach the LCD display, the display cover and to fix the back of the housing
 - Hot glue to fix the water pumps to the housing
 - USB-C cable to connect the ESP32 board to your PC